How to apply?

 Can active duty, reserve, or military veterans apply?

-- Yes.
-Military personnel and veterans who have, or are anticipated to have, an honorable discharge is eligible and encouraged to apply.
+• Yes.
+Military personnel and veterans who have, or are anticipated to have, an honorable discharge are eligible and encouraged to apply.
 General discharge and uncharacterized discharge are also accepted but reviewed on a case-by-case basis.

 Does the Franklin County Sheriff Office Training Academy and on the job training qualify for the Post-9/11 GI Bill?